team7mysupermon/mySuperMon_Middleware/README.md

     **Alerting**
     - Scrape interval: 5s

-    All the remaining fields should be left untouched
+    All the remaining fields should be left untouched.

-- Press: *Save & test*, and pray to god it works.
-If green yes, if red no.
+- Press: *Save & test*.
-- Access metrics in explore
+- Access metrics in explore.
-- See Grafana tutorials for more
+- See Grafana tutorials for more.

 ## Swagger